benroseprasad/flexible-boom-parametric-MOR/readme.md

 A short self-initiated demo project

 ## What this shows
-- Full-order flexible beam (5 m / 8 m / 10 m) in Abaqus
+- Full-order flexible beam 5m in Abaqus
 - Export of mass & stiffness matrices
-- Craig-Bampton reduction 82.5%
+- Craig-Bampton reduction in Matlab (82.5%)

 ## Files
 - MATLAB (Script)